bartobri/mrrcrypt/README.md

 Usage
 -----

-`mrrcrypt` reads data from stdin, processes it through a mirror field algorithm, and writes the results to stdout.
+`mrrcrypt` processes data from stdin and writes the results to stdout.
 Use I/O redirection for generating input and capturing output.

 **Basic Encryption**